cloudnative-pg/plugin-barman-cloud/web/docs/usage.md

 ## Configuring the plugin instance sidecar

-The Barman Cloud Plugin uses a sidecar container that runs alongside each PostgreSQL instance pod.
+The Barman Cloud Plugin runs as a sidecar container next to each PostgreSQL instance pod.
+It manages backup, WAL archiving, and restore processes.

+Configuration comes from multiple `ObjectStore` resources:

+1. The one referenced in the
+   `.spec.plugins` section of the `Cluster`.
+This is the object store used for WAL archiving and base backups.
+2. The one referenced in the external cluster used in the `.spec.replica.source` section of the `Cluster`.
+This is used by the log-shipping designated primary to get the WAL files.
+3. The one referenced in the `.spec.bootstrap.recovery.source` section of the `Cluster`.
+Used by the initial recovery job to create the cluster from an existing backup.

-This sidecar handles backup, WAL archiving, and restore operations.
-You can control how the sidecar works by setting the `.spec.instanceSidecarConfiguration` section in your `ObjectStore` resource.
+You can fine-tune sidecar behavior in the `.spec.instanceSidecarConfiguration` of your ObjectStore.
 These settings apply to all PostgreSQL instances that use this object store.
+Any updates take effect at the next `Cluster` reconciliation, and could generate a rollout of the `Cluster`.

 ```yaml
 apiVersion: barmancloud.cnpg.io/v1